christopherosthues/recompression/README.md

 For the parallel algorithms, you need to enable OpenMP (``-fopenmp``).
 To support the in-place super scalar samplesort algorithm please read the [IPS⁴o](https://github.com/SaschaWitt/ips4o.git) 's documentation.

 ## Installation
-To download the library use to following command.
+To download and build the library use to following commands.

 ```bash
 git clone https://github.com/ChristopherOsthues/recompression.git